On localization sequences in the algebraic K-theory of ring spectra: Hochschild homology and trace

 \subsection{The trace map}

 B\"okstedt introduced a natural transformation $\K\rightarrow\HH^\SS$ from additive $K$-theory to Hochschild homology over the sphere called the topological Dennis trace map, generalizing earlier work of Waldhausen~\cite{waldhausen-2} in the special case of $K$-theory of spaces.
 We will refer to this simply as the trace map.
 Note that $\HH^\SS$ is precisely what is usually termed topological Hochschild homology and denoted by $\THH$.
-This map and its refinements (such as in topological cyclic homology) play a central role in the contemporary approach to computations of $\K$-groups.
+This map and its refinements (such as topological cyclic homology) play a central role in the contemporary approach to computations of $\K$-groups.
 See Hesselholt and Madsen's work~\cite{hesselholt-madsen} for an exemplary case.

-There is another approach which rests on a definition of $\HH^\SS$ for arbitrary small spectral categories.
+There is another approach which rests on a definition of $\HH^\SS$ for arbitrary small spectral categories or stable $\infty$-categories.
 The idea goes back to Dundas and McCarthy~\cite{dundas-mccarthy-hochschild}; see~\cite{blumberg-mandell-thh}*{Definition 3.4} for the definition for spectral categories.
-Blumberg, Gepner, and Tabuada show that this definition defines a localizing invariant of small idempotent-complete $\infty$-categories.
+Blumberg, Gepner, and Tabuada show that this definition defines a localizing invariant of small idempotent complete $\infty$-categories.
 It follows that $\HH_0^\SS(\SS)$ is naturally bijective to the group of natural transformations $\Kloc\rightarrow\HH^\SS$ of localizing invariants.
 They give a conceptual identification of Waldhausen's trace, showing in~\cite{bgt1}*{Theorem~10.6} that it is the unique such natural transformation with the property that the composition